 The process of changing your locks is very straighforward and simple.
 Since our locksmiths are 100% mobile, they arrive at your home with all the necessary tools and products to complete the job during the initial visit.
-Upon their arrival, our technicians will perform a complementary assesment of the overall security of your home and propose several options for hardware along with a complete strategy for securing your property.
+Upon their arrival, our technicians will perform a complementary assessment of the overall security of your home and propose several options for hardware along with a complete strategy for securing your property.
 You make the final decision on the products and approach, and we make it happen right then and there!

 WHEN TO CHANGE LOCKS

 Locks are typically replaced when either they have surpassed their lifespan or when your security needs have changed.
 Knowing when your locks have deteriorated beyond repair may not always be completely obvious.
 The signs may be subtle, such as minor noises or obscure mechancial issues.
 That is why you should have them periodically inspected at the first sign of decline.
 Changing your locks before they completely fail can save you the inconvenience and cost of a lockout.
 When you have outgrown the security level of your current locks, the next step is to upgrade to a higher grade system.
-The America National Standards Institute, also known as ANSI, is a widely accepted organization that asseses and sets standards for locks among other things.
+The America National Standards Institute, also known as ANSI, is a widely accepted organization that evaluates and sets standards for locks among other things.
 The organization has developed a grading system used to rate locks on a scale from Grade 1 to Grade 3.
 Grade 1 representing the highest security level and Grade 3 awarded to the lowest level of security.
 Its important to note, that while Grade 3 is the lowest level of security awarded within the grading system, it is still more than sufficient in certain areas of your home, such as secondary entry points.

 TYPES OF LOCKS